TamimDostyar/PaymentSystem/readme.md

     2 - The program is using Gradle for package management 3 - Docker is used for containerization

-Run this on your computer:
+You can run the application either with Docker or directly using Gradle.

-    1 - If you are using Docker, try:
+    1 - If you are using Docker, try(Recommended):
         1 - `Docker-compose build && docker-compose up`
     2 - If only want to use Gradle, try:
         1 - `./gradlew build && gradlew BootRun`